 • Is cited as an evidence-based intervention in A Vision for Change (Government of Ireland 2006. pp162-3).

 Disability Psychotherapy describes the use of psychological therapies in work with people with disabilities.
 It is used by people with intellectual disabilities, physical disabilities, and autism.
-It's core ethos for practice are:

-Disability psychotherapy was founded by ground breaking clinicians, who formed the Institute of Psychotherapy and Disability, of which Dr Day is a member.
+Disability Psychotherapy was founded by ground breaking clinicians, who formed the Institute of Psychotherapy and Disability, of which Dr Day is a member.
 Dr Day is fortunate enough to have been trained in institutions such as the Tavistock Clinic, where these ground breaking clinicians, such as Valerie Sinason, practiced and consulted.

 Intensive Interaction is not a therapy per se, but a way of interacting and communicating with people with profound and multiple disabilities and/or significant communication difficulties such as severe autism, dementia, or those who are non-verbal.